primer-io/example-web-checkout/README.md

 ## 👀 What's next?

-- 📚 Take a look at our [Documentation](https://primer.io/docs) to learn more about customizing Universal Checkout to better fit your needs
+- 📚 Take a look at our [Documentation](https://primer.io/docs) to customize Universal Checkout to better fit your needs
 - 📖 Explore our [Web SDK Reference](https://www.npmjs.com/package/@primer-io/checkout-web) and [Server API Reference](https://apiref.primer.io)
 - 🤙 Reach out to us at [support@primer.io](support@primer.io) if you are facing any issues